godby-group/idea-public/doc/theory/many-electrons.rst

 ---------------------------------

-This is by far the simplest approach - you just completely ignore the coulomb interaction between the electrons.
+This is by far the simplest approach - you just completely ignore the Coulomb interaction between the electrons.
 Clearly this massively simplifies the problem, giving a separable Hamiltonian for a start!
-This means that we are able to solve the Schrodinger equation by the method of separation of variables, solving it for each electron individually.
+This means that we are able to solve the Schrödinger equation by the method of separation of variables, solving it for each electron individually.
 Then the total wavefunction is just a product of these single particle wave functions, in a suitable anti symmetric arrangement.
 One often